 The problem is a breakdown in tactical alignment.

-While most people agree that marketing and sales alignment is critical, improving alignment traditionally ranks as the top challenge for organizations trying to increase lead generation and revenue.
+While marketing and sales alignment is critical, it’s also rare for many companies to achieve.
+In fact, improving alignment traditionally ranks as the top challenge for organizations trying to increase lead generation strategies and revenue.
 Why is this?
-According to research conducted by Forrester for LinkedIn, the real problem lies in a false sense of optimism about how well alignment translates from overall aims to the day-to-day relationship.
+According to research conducted by Forrester for LinkedIn, the real problem lies in a lack of operational alignment.
+Marketing and sales teams may align on an overall strategy but disagree on the day-to-day realities of accomplishing that strategy.
 In other words, strategic intent exists, but alignment breaks down in tactical delivery.
-There is a lack of operational alignment.

 Misalignment slows deals and lowers conversion rates.